 If you want to start right, have fun with ISO, and adjust it properly.
-I advise you to use a low ISO to keep down the noise and not to scare the animals.
+I advise you to use a low ISO to keep down the noise.

 For low light situations, adjust your camera and choose a higher ISO.
 Make sure that it doesn’t affect your image quality.

 However, selecting a proper ISO depends mostly on your model of camera.

 Now we should talk about action photos.
 Most of the great animal photographs are the ones that snap the animals in motion.